mansourka06/kubernetes-cheat-sheet/README.md

 Kubernetes follows a declarative model, where you specify the desired state of your application, and Kubernetes takes care of making it happen.
 Here's a simplified workflow:

-- 1. You define your application's desired state using manifests (YAML files) for resources like Pods, Deployments, and Services.
+1. Defining application's desired state using manifests (YAML files) for resources like Pods, Deployments, and Services.
-- 2. These manifests are submitted to the Kubernetes API Server.
+2. These manifests are submitted to the Kubernetes API Server.
-- 3. The API Server stores this desired state in Etcd.
+3. The API Server stores this desired state in Etcd.
-- 4. The Scheduler places Pods on suitable nodes based on resource availability and constraints.
+4. The Scheduler places Pods on suitable nodes based on resource availability and constraints.
-- 5. Kubelet agents on nodes ensure Pods are running as specified.
+5. Kubelet agents on nodes ensure Pods are running as specified.
-- 6. Kube Proxy manages network rules to enable communication between Pods.
+6. Kube Proxy manages network rules to enable communication between Pods.
-- 7. Controllers continuously monitor and reconcile the actual state with the desired state.
+7. Controllers continuously monitor and reconcile the actual state with the desired state.

 ## Benefits of Kubernetes